A Visit to Argos Racing Cycles

 Tracking means checking frame alignment.
 For example, a rod is inserted into the head tube and parallelism is checked (optically) with the seat tube.
 Measuring rods also determine whether the triangle is still centered on the bb shell.
 If the frame not 'true', it is cold-worked back into alignment.
 'Cold working' means putting a rod through a tube to increase leverage and then hauling on it until the frame lines up again.
 Warm working is not recommended, as reheating weakens Reynolds tubes.

-I couldn't bear to watch someone wrenching on one of my Hetchins with a long pipe, but Gary is an experienced frame builder.
+I couldn't bear to watch someone wrenching on one of my Hetchins with a long pipe, but Garry is an experienced frame builder.
 Hetchins tend to be pretty stiff, he said, so I guess he has hauled on a few.

 After tracking and repairs have been carried out, the frame is sent for rechroming, if needed.